rsjessie0624/rsjessie0624.github.io/_posts/2017-10-08-willpower instinct reading notes.md

 ### 5.1.2 Willpower Experiments
-	-Voice reminder: To prevent you from falling into the old routine, you can make a voice memo after finshing  a willpower chanllenge, describing how good you feel after doing the right things.
+- Voice reminder: To prevent you from falling into the old routine, you can make a voice memo after finshing  a willpower chanllenge, describing how good you feel after doing the right things.

 ### 5.1.3 How to Avoid a Downward Spiral of Guilt
 1. What are you feeling?
 Can you remember how you felt immediately after the failure?
 How would you describe that?
 Notice if self-criticism comes up, and if it does, what you say to yourself.